 We ordered the ‘Office worker’s tiffin’ which is 4 layers of meat, veg and rice to share.
 What’s better if you’re spoiled for choice?
 Alongside this, there were some street chat and grill dishes we couldn’t resist: the angry bird grilled chicken thighs with slaw (that a fellow blogger recommended to us as unmissable) and the yoghurt chat bombs – you’ve gotta have something cooling and crisp with those curries!

 The food came in a really reasonable amount of time, the chat bombs were first – little pastry puffs filled with tamarind chutney, yoghurt, chickpeas and coriander.
 We were advised to chuck them in our dribbly gobs whole and not to even try biting them in half or they’d fall apart!
 Challenge accepted, I bit one in half and it went everywhere.
 I was warned.
-These are really lovely little morsels of complex, complementary flavours: sweetness from the tamarind, creaminess and tanginess from the yoghurt, crunch from the pastry and aromatic freshness from the coriander with a pop of coriander.
+These are really lovely little morsels of complex, complementary flavours: sweetness from the tamarind, creaminess and tanginess from the yoghurt, crunch from the pastry and aromatic freshness from the coriander with a pop of sweet and sour pomegranate.
 It’s a beautiful marriage in your mouth and these have become a staple part of every order we have at Indian street food places.
 Lush.

 We were excited for the big tiffin reveal, wondering what dishes we were going to get!
 Would it pay off?!
 We ended up with the house chicken curry, the house lamb curry, the tea-steeped chickpeas and spiced basmati rice – not bad!
 We also ordered a roti to go with the curries.